megabombus-rex/megabombus-rex/README.md

 # 💫 About Me:
-🔭 I’m currently working on evolutionary algorithms and meta-heuristic methods of solving optimization problems.<br>👯 I’m looking to collaborate on games and interesting projects from different fields.<br>🌱 I’m currently learning about reinforcement learning and GO.
+🔭 I’m currently working on evolutionary algorithms and meta-heuristic methods of solving optimization problems.<br>👯 I’m looking to collaborate on games and interesting projects from different fields.<br>🌱 I’m currently learning about Neuroevolutionary Algorithms and Python.

 ## 🌐 Socials: